latterArrays/SmartCats/README.md

 # Tableau Public
-Tableau is a data analytis tool for many myriad purposes.
-I am using it in this project to display the data, and will be using it for more statistical analysis down the road.
-You can view the public data associated with the project here: https://public.tableau.com/views/CatTracker/Events?:language=en-US&:display_count=n&:origin=viz_share_link
+Tableau is a data analytics tool for many myriad purposes.
+I am using it in this project to display the data on a dashboard, and will be using it for more statistical analysis down the road.
+You can view the public data vizualization associated with the project here: https://public.tableau.com/views/CatTracker/Events?:language=en-US&:display_count=n&:origin=viz_share_link